ubc-library-rc/intro-project-sites/content/setup.md

 And, now generate the core Ruby documentation
 <code>$ rvm docs generate-ri</code>

-### Install Jekyll
+### Install Jekyll and Bundler gems
+Now that you have a full Ruby dev environment installed, let's finish by installing Jekyll and Bundler
+<code>$ gem install jekyll bundler</code>

 We are going to create a new project folder for our Jekyll site installation.
 Navigate to a folder where you want to locally install and work on your site (maybe a directory where you already have projects like this)

 <code>$ cd documents/sites</code>

 Create a new Jekyll project called "[your-name]-project-site"